yosemitebandit/vebsite/content/notes/the-dao.md

 There is also some discussion about "proof of stake" vs the traditional "proof of work" -- I'm still trying to understand this..
 Apparently ETH was contemplating forking to PoS but that hadn't gone through yet.

+I'd also like to read more on Monero.